Classic Negative Film Simulation - Pushing the Limits of Sony Picture Profiles

 Until the Classic Neg film simulation appeared.

-Classic Neg is the only Film Simulation with real Film like colors and tones.
+In my eyes, the Classic Neg is the only film simulation with real Film like colors and tones.
 It's so real, that it's pretty much impossible to replicate.

 Here is a comparison between the FujiFilm Classic Neg & Sony Classic Neg Simulation